 Visual content marketing is the new digital black.
 In an attention-starved digitally distracted world, images and videos rule.

 As I’ve previously written in Visual Content Marketing: Insights from Asia, 90% of the information transmitted to the brain is visual.
-Moreoever, our brain processes images 60,000 times faster than text.
+Moreever, our brain processes images 60,000 times faster than text.

 The challenge, however, lies in how we can use visual content for marketing purposes in a strategic way.
 Throwing something on the digital wall and hoping that it sticks just won’t cut it these days.